navDhammu/habiteer/README.md

 ## About

-Habiteer is a web app intended to help users build good habits through habit organization and progress tracking.
+Habiteer is a web app that helps users build and maintain good habits through progress tracking and data visualization.

 ## Project Status

-This project is in progress

-## Technologies Used

--   Reactjs
--   Firebase
--   Chakra UI
+In progress

 #### Current features